Primitive asymptotics in $\phi^4$ vector theory: Introduction

 By \cref{lem:circuit_polynomial_zeros}, a generating function of graphs vanishes at $N=-2j$ if it contains a sum of all orientations (channels) of a $(2j+2)$-valent subgraph.
-Asymptotically, the primitive generating function $p_L(N)$, and all other generating functions of \cref{sec:0dim_asymptotics}, have such zeros for arbitrary large $j$.
-This can be interpreted that asymptotically, almost all orientations of suitable subgraphs are present.
+Asymptotically, the generating functions of \cref{sec:0dim_asymptotics} for graphs with $2k$ legs have such zeros for $j\geq k$, in particular the primitive generating function $\prim(\hbar_\ren)$ of \cref{primitive_generating_function} has zeros for $j\geq 2$.
+It would be interesting to understand to what extent the opposite direction of \cref{lem:circuit_polynomial_zeros} holds asymptotically, that is, if we know a generating function vanishes asymptotically at $N=-2j$, does this imply that asymptotically, almost all orientations of $(2j+2)$-valent subgraphs are present?
 For the sum of \emph{all} graphs, this statement is trivial: A sum of all graphs in particular contains all possible orientations of every subgraph.
-However, in general some of these orientations will yield graphs which are not connected, not 1PI, or not primitive.
-It would be interesting to understand this situation from the perspective of probabilistic graph theory: What is the precise relation between the fact that asymptotically a non-zero fraction of graphs are primitive, and that their generating function has zeros at all negative integer $N$?
+However, in the case of primitive graphs, inserting a given 6-valent 1PI subgraph in one specific orientation might give rise to a primitive graph, while inserting the same subgraph in the same location in a different orientation might yield a non-primitive graph.
+Does the fact that the generating function asymptotically has a zero at $N=-4$ imply that asymptotically, almost all such insertions of 6-valent subgraphs yield primitives, and/or that a non-vanishing fraction of all 1PI graphs is primitive?